The effect is more dramatic than shown of the clinometer.

 Our other diner was at a restaurant called Queen Annes Revenge, its food adequate.
 It was named after Blackbeards pirate ship, that sank just outside the inlet through which we had entered.

-The North Carolina Maritime Museum had a good exhibit on the recovery of the remnants of that ship along with pirate life generally -- free admission.
+The North Carolina Maritime Museum had a good exhibit on the recovery of the

 There is also a lot there about commercial fishing and outboard engines, but the best part of this museum was about what they called "indigenous boats."
 These are boats built of locally available wood and designed to do the work needed by the local population and the water conditions they are likely to face.
 It started with dugout canoes with the best explanation I have heard on how they are created and ended with the sharpies, a type of flat bottomed fishing boat first built in New England but modified and popular in NC waters.
 They had several full size boats and models in the display.
 Worth a lot more time than the two hours I had for it.